 Just thinking about the start of tax season is enough to cause most people a major headache.
 Between collecting the right documents, following all the tax laws and getting everything submitted on time, tax time can be overwhelming.
-But with the correct preparation on your part and some help from outside resources, like your installation military Volunteer Income Tax Assistance (VITA) office and Military OneSource, you can make this tax season much less stressful for you and your family.
+But with the correct preparation on your part and some help from outside resources, like your installation military Volunteer Income Tax Assistance office and Military OneSource, you can make this tax season much less stressful for you and your family.

 Preparing ahead of time

 One way to make tax time easier is to start gathering all the necessary documents and information you need ahead of time.
 Designate a specific location (a folder, a drawer, a shoebox, etc.) where you can place all the relevant information, so that when you are ready to file, you have everything you need.
-Here are some of the things you should start gathering:

-- child care, education and adoption costs
+- Child care, education and adoption costs documentation

 - Form 1099 for independent contractors

-- investment income forms
+- Investment income forms

-- alimony information
+- Alimony information

-- Social Security benefits
+- Social Security benefits information

-- miscellaneous income
+- Miscellaneous income forms

 - Form 1098-E for student loan interest

-- charitable donations
+- Charitable donations receipts

-- uninsured medical and dental expenses
+- Medical and dental expense bills

-- receipts for any deductible expenses
+- Receipts for any deductible expenses

 In addition to gathering important documents, here are some other ways to get ahead of the tax time curve:

-- Create a list of questions for a tax consultant.
-You may wonder whether or not you can write off certain expenses or whether you qualify for an extension.
+- Create a list of questions for a tax consultant — You may wonder whether or not you can write off certain expenses or whether you qualify for an extension.
 Write all of this down and ask a professional.

-- Don't wait until the last minute to start your taxes.
-Just because the deadline is in April doesn't mean you have to wait until then to get started.
+- Don't wait until the last minute to start your taxes — Just because the deadline is in April doesn't mean you have to wait until then to get started.

-Taking advantage of Military OneSource Tax Services
+Taking advantage of Military OneSource tax services

-In addition, Military OneSource provides year round access to tax consultants who can help you and your family find answers to your tax questions and maximize your refund.
-Military OneSource tax consultants
+In addition, Military OneSource provides year-round access to trained tax and financial consultants who can help you and your family find answers to your tax questions and maximize your refund.

-- share information about the unique tax requirements and issues related to military personnel and their families
+- Share information about the unique tax requirements and issues related to military personnel and their families

-- provide electronic copies of tax forms and help you understand how to complete them
+- Provide electronic copies of tax forms and help you understand how to complete them

-- review options for using a refund, including options for using it to pay down debt
+- Review options for using a refund, including options for using it to pay down debt

-To learn more about Military OneSource Tax Services, call 1-800-342-9647 or go online.
+To learn more about Military OneSource tax services, call 800-342-9647.

 Determining your eligibility

-- members of the Coast Guard Reserve activated as part of the Department of the Navy under Title 10 authority
+- Members of the Coast Guard Reserve activated as part of the Department of the Navy under Title 10 authority

-The personal financial readiness of service members and their families is a top priority of the Department of Defense (DoD).
-The DoD provides a wide range of tools and services to help service members and their families reduce debt, achieve savings goals and attain financial flexibility.
+The personal financial readiness of service members and their families is a top priority of the Department of Defense.
+The Department provides a wide range of tools and services to help service members and their families reduce debt, achieve savings goals and attain financial flexibility.

-- Financial counseling.
-Financial counseling is available through Military OneSource (in addition to the tax consultation services) and the Joint Family Support Assistance Program (JFSAP).
-To find a JFSAP team in your state, visit MilitaryINSTALLATIONS.
+- Financial counseling — Financial counseling is available through Military OneSource (in addition to the tax consultation services) and the Military and Family Life Counseling Program.